 ‘Do not go where the path may lead, instead go where there is no path and leave a trail.’

 – Ralph Waldo Emerson 1803-1882

-- Annual School Awards (up to £500) are available for students aged 16-18 at our partner state-run schools.
+- Annual School Awards are available for students aged 16-18 at our partner state-run schools.
 We visit schools to encourage students to apply and select successful applications.
 Applicants (whether individuals or groups) are asked to create and plan their chosen project, present this to us, carry through their plans and then tell us about it afterwards.
 These are the majority of our awards, and most of the schools have high indices of deprivation and are located in disadvantaged areas of London.
 Expenses allowed up to £500.

-- Memorial School Awards (up to £500) are given annually in the two schools that Mark attended: Dulwich College and Charterhouse.
+- Memorial School Awards are given annually in the two schools that Mark attended: Dulwich College and Charterhouse.
+Expenses allowed up to £500.

-- Major Awards (up to £5,000) are for young people aged 19-25 for more demanding challenges.
+- Major Awards are for young people aged 19-25 for more demanding challenges.
 Applicants can be based anywhere in the UK.
 Expenses allowed up to £5000.